 With a healthcare FSA, your pre-tax money covers a wide range of common medical expenses.
 These include doctor visits, surgery and other medical procedures, prescription and over-the-counter medicines, as well as dental and vision care.
-However, did you know the following products and services also qualify as FSA eligible expenses?
+However, you may be surprised that the following products and services also qualify as FSA eligible expenses.

-NOTE: The cost of repainting the scraped area (labor and paint) does not qualify as an eligible expense.
-Covering the affected area with wallboard or paneling instead of removing the paint is a capital expense rather than a medical expense.
+NOTE: Removal costs are qualified, however, the cost of repainting the scraped area (labor and paint) does not qualify.
+You also cannot claim covering the affected area with wallboard or paneling instead of removing the paint; this is considered a capital expense rather than a medical expense.

-The more you know about using your FSA, the better off you are when it comes to receiving better healthcare and saving money on taxes.
-Keep in mind, that you’ll need to hold on to your receipts and a copy of your prescription so you can receive reimbursement for many of these expenses.
+The more you know about using your FSA, you’ll be able to take full advantage of your benefit account.
+Remember to hold on to your receipts and other documentation so you can receive reimbursement for these expenses.

 Contact your benefits administrator for more information on claims and reimbursement.